 2. The Bluths (Arrested Development)

-Nobody wants to see a family failing from one plan to the next, but that's exactly what the Bluths are—and they are so much fun to follow.
+Nobody wants to see a family who consistently fails from one plan to the next, but that's exactly what the Bluths do—and their failures are just so much fun to watch.

 After George (the head of the family) is sent to prison, his son Michael tries his best to keep the family together and their business financially afloat.
 But Michael keeping his family guided is never easy since he has to deal with their quirks.